-2.45.1 A good example of the redevelopment of a single family house to provide into a 8 familysized homes, each containing four-bedrooms.
+2.45.1 A good example of the redevelopment of a single family house to provide 8 family-sized homes, each containing fourbedrooms.
 2 houses face onto the road, with a further 6 houses set in the rear garden.
-The development is designed in a traditional style using high quality and robust materials that responds to the existing local architecture.
+The development is designed in a traditional style using high quality and robust materials that respond to the existing local architecture.

-2.45.2 For more information, visit the planning public access register on the Council's website, using case number: 16/04186/FUL
+2.45.2 For more information, visit the planning public access register on the Council's website, using case number: 16/04186/FUL.